Some cancer treatments cause sickness. Find out why this might happen to you and what can be done to help you feel more comfortable.

 Your doctor or nurse will normally give you anti sickness medicines before you start your radiotherapy or cancer drug treatment.
 These medicines are called anti emetics.

 Your anti emetics might control sickness completely, or they could make it milder.

-It's important to take anti sickness medicines regularly if you are taking cancer drug tablets or capsules each day because you could feel slightly sick for as long as you are taking them.
+It's important to take anti sickness medicines regularly if you are taking cancer drug tablets or capsules each day.
+You could feel slightly sick for as long as you are taking your cancer drug treatment.

-Not all chemotherapy or biological therapy drugs will make you sick.
+Not all chemotherapy or targeted cancer drugs will make you sick.
 There is a higher chance of feeling sick with some drugs, but not everyone will have the same amount of sickness with the same drug.
 Other treatments you are having can also make a difference to how sick you feel.

 The dose of drugs and how often you have them might affect how you feel.
 The higher the dose and the closer they are together, the more likely you are to feel or be sick.

 Having a drug into your vein is more likely to make you sick soon after you have it.
 But tablets may start to make you feel sick an hour or a few hours after you take them because the drug gets into your bloodstream more slowly.

 Hormone therapy is used mainly to treat prostate and breast cancer.
 You might also have hormone therapy for womb or kidney cancer.